-At nightfall on October 2, the two battalions of the 308th -- about 450 men--were set up in an oval position three hundred yards long and 60 yards wide.
-They had no additional ammunition, and no extra food and water.
+At nightfall on October 2, the two battalions of the 308th, about 450 men, were set up in an oval position three hundred yards long and 60 yards wide.
+They had no additional ammunition, and no extra food or water.

 A battalion from the 307th Infantry Regiment was ordered forward to reinforce Whittlesey's position, but only Company K from the 3rd Battalion managed to find the 308th Infantry battalions.